jprotzman/signalk-venus-tanks-plugin/README.md

 __pdjr-skplugin-venus-tanks__ is a plugin for Signal K servers running on Venus OS.

-The plugin takes tank data from Signal K and injects it into the host system dbus making the data available for rendering in the Venus GUI.
+The plugin creates a dbus service for each, user nominated, Signal K tank and echoes Signal K tank updates to the associated dbus service, making the tank data available for rendering in the Venus GUI.

 The plugin was designed as a work-around for Venus' broken handling of multi-channel tank monitoring devices like the Maretron FPM100 and